solar464/47BBlocks/README.txt

          constructor

     - public void setPath(Board,Block,Pair)
-         sets the parent and the move made to make (this)
+         sets the parent and the move needed to unmake (this)

     - public HashSet<Block> getBlocks()
     - public HashSet<Pair> getSpaces()
     - public Board getParent()
     - public Block getMovedBlock()
-    - public Pair getMovedDirection() various accessor methods
+    - public Pair getMovedDirection()
+    - public int getCost()
+         various accessor methods
+         the blocks and their information in (this) the empty spaces in (this) represented by (Pair)s the 3 variables storing path information
+         a number representing the distance from (this) to the goal, for heuristics

     - public Board makeMove(Block,Pair)
-         returns a new (Board) with the given (Block) moved in the given (Pair) direction, setPath() isn't used until verified it's a new configuration
+         returns a new (Board) with the given (Block) moved in the given (Pair) direction, then uses setPath() to store path and provide a check against unmaking the move

     - public boolean equals(Object)
-         true if (allBlocks) contain equal (Block)s, empty spaces ignored
+         true if both (allBlocks) contain equal (Block)s, empty spaces ignored

     - public int hashCode()
          returns product of hashCodes of the (Block)s in (allBlocks)